hgulati22011995/DevOps-/DevOps Projects/Project 01 Building a CICD Pipeline for a 2-Tier Flask App on AWS/README.md

-# DevOps Project Report: Automated CI/CD Pipeline for a 2-Tier Flask Application on AWS
+# My DevOps Project: Building a CI/CD Pipeline for a 2-Tier Flask App on AWS

 **Author:** Prashant Gohel
 **Date:** August 23, 2025